thiblahute/meson-website/Gnome-module.md

 ## gtkdoc

 Compiles and installs gtkdoc documentation.
-Takes two positional arguments.
-The first one is the name of the module and the second is the directory containing sources.
+Takes one positional arguments; The name of the module.

 * `main_xml`: specifies the main xml file
 * `main_sgml`: equal to `main_xml`